SteveBarnett/Remixing/_thinking/the-spectrum-of-awareness.md

 🧘‍♀️ Guided Meditation: we'll spend most of the session sitting in meditation.

-🗺️ We'll practice some different kinds of awareness: focused awareness, flexible awareness, choiceless awareness, and natural awareness.
+🗺️ We'll practice some different kinds of awareness: focused awareness, investigative awareness, choiceless awareness, and natural awareness.
 We'll vary our attention from narrow to broad, our effort from high to low, and our focus from one object to many, to none.

 🔮 This session is for anyone interested in trying different types of meditation and seeing how they can serve different purposes and moods.